Khloe Kardashian Flaunts Her Insane Physique In A Red Swimsuit On Instagram

 “Wow!
 Goddess, u are my most fav Kardashian of all time, whatever life throws at you, you always come out stronger.
 Love u,” chimed another.

-The Kardashian/Jenner clan have been sporadically sharing photos from their trip to Bali, which took place in October 2018.
+The Kardashian-Jenner clan have been sporadically sharing photos from their trip to Bali, which took place in October of 2018.
 Fans of KUWTK are watching everything that went down during that trip, including arguments from the sisters.
 Entertainment Tonight reports that in one episode, Khloe said her sister Kourtney “complains for hours” and “her comments make me want to slap her in the f**king mouth.”

 The outlet also shared that Sunday’s episode of the E! reality show will also be unpleasant for Khloe.
 She and Kim reportedly visit a healer named Ratu when they visit Soori Ball.
 As the healer goes to cleanse her aura, he holds Khloe’s hand and burps in her face multiple times.
 The Revenge Body star stays calm throughout, as Kim is reportedly in shock by the healer’s methods.

 The trip reportedly took place months before the Kocktails with Khloe alum’s personal life took a shift.
-In October 2018, Khloe was reportedly attempting to work things out with Tristan Thompson, who she shares a child with-True, 1.
-Since the pair parted ways for good after he was reportedly seen “making out” with Kardashian/Jenner family friend Jordyn Woods, Khloe has been reportedly keeping her focus on her daughter.
+In October of 2018, Khloe was reportedly attempting to work things out with Tristan Thompson, whom she shares a child with, True, 1.
+Since the pair parted ways for good after he was reportedly seen “making out” with Kardashian-Jenner family friend Jordyn Woods, Khloe has been reportedly keeping her focus on her daughter.
 The Inquisitr previously shared that Kardashian has been making cryptic posts about changing her mindset and starting over on Instagram.

 “My whole mindset has changed.
 I don’t have the energy to do certain things & be around people anymore.
 I’m just at the point in my life where if something feels like it’s draining me, or fighting with my peace of mind & happiness, I’m not dealing with it, at all,” Kardashian posted.

-Keeping Up with the Kardashians airs Sundays on E! at 9 PM EST.
+Keeping Up With the Kardashians airs Sundays on E! at 9 p.m.
+ET.